ignc-research/arena2D/README.md

 A plattform to ease DRL research.

 Arena2D is a research framework for fast development and training of reinforcement learning algorithms for autonomous navigation.
-It aims to ease the overall pipeline and make training more efficient using simple 2D environments together with optimization modules, which users can freely experiment with.
+It aims to ease the overall pipeline and make training more efficient using simple 2D environments together with interfaces for additional modules, which users can freely experiment with.
 We have incorporated novel ideas from state of the art research and arena2d provides APIs, which every user can use to integrate new ideas.